A path for working RNs to earn a BSN degree, with all the professional and financial benefits it confers

 All financial aid for undergraduate students at UVA is administered through UVA Student Financial Services.
 To apply, you need to complete the federal FAFSA form, the CSS/Profile form, and a School of Nursing financial aid form.
 All aid is need-based; the University meets 100% of demonstrated need.

-More information on the School of Nursing and webpages.
+More information on the School of Nursing tuition and financial aid webpages.

 RN to BSN students enroll in 30 credits and upon completion, receive 42 credits for prior learning in the student's associates or diploma nursing program.
 Students must meet prerequisite general education requirements prior to admission, thus completing a grand total of 120 semester hours for the baccalaureate degree.

 Professional nursing standards and guidelines incorporated in the curriculum: The Essentials of Baccalaureate Education for Professional Nursing Practice (AACN, 2008).